Sketch of a neighborhood with houses, trees, a walking path, and a person with a dog on a green background.

 Key benefits include:

-Delivering over 40% affordable housing (double the Manchester City Council policy on affordable homes which is currently 20%).
+• Delivering 35% affordable housing (more than Manchester City Council’s policy on affordable homes which is currently 20%).

 ▲ Site masterplan